scvnc/netwarlan-game-deployment-scripts/rust/NW45_mods.md

 ## Mods Guide/Notes

+All of this can be performed after the server is running.
+No need to modify any docker/deploy config.

 If a command starts with a forward slash, then it is something you type in chat.
 Otherwise it should be typed in the game console (F1) or rcon.